jonathanchoo134/CoreCircuit-Analysis/README.md

 - **Product Performance:** Analysis of CoreCircuit's product line and product refunds.
 - **Loyalty Program:** Evaluation on the impact of loyalty program on customer revenue generation.
 - **Regional:** Evaluation of regional revenue and product performance.

+# Data Structure
+This conceptual model illustrates how the dataset could be normalized into multiple related tables.